elasticpath/react-pwa-reference-storefront/src/components/src/B2bEditAccount/README.md

 #### Description

-Modal to edit account within account for Buyer Admin view.
+Displays an **Edit Account** dialog box where account administrators can edit the details of an account or sub-account.

+Use this component with the Accounts view.

 #### Usage